Removing Users From The Local Administrators Group

 Restricted Groups can be configured by opening a GPO and navigating to the following location:

-Administrators group, the GPO will overwrite the existing local group membership and set the membership to whatever has been configured in the GPO.
-If a user adds himself to the local administrators group, the next time the policy refreshes, the local group membership will be reset back to what is defined in the Restricted Group.
+If you create a Restricted Group for the Local Administrators group, the GPO will overwrite the existing local group membership and set the membership to whatever has been configured in the GPO.
+If a user adds himself to the local administrators group, the next time the policy refreshes, the local group membership will reset back to what is defined in the Restricted Group.
+Ideally, you are adhering to a least privilege model and most of your users won’t have the access rights to manage the local administrators group.

-Once you have decided on your strategy on how to technically remove admin rights, it is time to consider the things that will break when you actually take the administrator privileges away from users.
-Typically, there will be several applications that your business relies on that will require administrator privileges to run.
-There will also be system tasks that users will no longer be able to run because they require administrator privileges.
-Finally, users will no longer be able to install most applications since they also require administrator privileges.
-These are challenges all organizations will face when removing administrator privileges from end users, even in Windows 7 deployments.
-This is where PowerBroker Desktops, Windows Edition comes to the rescue.
-PowerBroker Desktops can elevate these apps, tasks and installs, dynamically without any impact to the end users.
-You can even measure your progress with robust reporting capabilities that include automatic discovery of applications that require administrator privileges in your enterprise, but it also will show you how many user accounts have local administrator privileges, as shown below.
+These are challenges all organizations will face when removing administrator privileges from end users, even in Windows 10 deployments.
+This is where PowerBroker for Windows comes to the rescue.
+PowerBroker for Windows can elevate these apps, tasks, and installs, dynamically without impacting end users.
+You can even measure your progress with robust reporting capabilities that include automatic discovery of applications that require administrator privileges in your enterprise.
+It will also reveal how many user accounts have local administrator privileges, as shown below.

 What about passwords?